Kometa-Team/Kometa/docs/files/updates.md

 | `tmdb_background` | **Description:** Changes background to the TMDb Movie/Collection background for a movie library or the TMDb Show background for a show library<br>**Values:** TMDb Movie/Show/Collection ID |
 | `tvdb_background` | **Description:** Changes background to the TVDb Movie background for a movie library or the TVDb Show background for a show library<br>**Values:** TVDb Movie/Show ID or URL                |
 | `file_background` | **Description:** Changes background to the image in the file system<br>**Values:** Path to image in the file system                                                                         |

+Standard priority is as follows [lower numbers take precedence]:

+1. url_background

+2. file_background

+3. tmdb_background

+4. tvdb_background

+5. asset_directory

+You can use the `prioritize_assets` setting to push the asset_directory to the top of this priority list.